PrefectHQ/prefect/docs/guides/webhooks.md

 All subsequent `POST` requests will produce events with those variable resource IDs and names.
-The other statically-defined parts, such as `event` or the `producing-team` label you included earlier will still be used.
+The other statically-defined parts, such as `event` or the `producing-team` label you included earlier, will still be used.

 !!! tip "Use Jinja2's `default` filter to handle missing values"